Wendy Bradfield

 I've never climbed a mountain disguised as a non-mountain until now.

 Yalla beena!
-Let's go, let's do this, c'mon!
+Let's go!

-Step by Step focus
+Step by step focus

 I felt immediate resistance to the unnatural ascension of my body.